Knowledge base

 Mail List/SL-Devel

-" already exists in your inbox. - Check that the script correctly modifies the subject of emails to add or adjust the prefix if necessary.
+" already exists in your inbox. - Check that the script correctly modifies the email subject to add or adjust the prefix if necessary.

 This guide concerns files attached by your correspondent that arrive in winmail.dat